 - Milk + Eggs: You need 9 eggs, but milk usually makes up the bulk of the liquid in a breakfast strata.
 Some recipes use half-and-half but I find the texture too firm this way.
 I usually just use whole milk.
 2% or 1% would be fine if needed but skip using nonfat.
 The casserole won’t taste as rich.

-- Seasonings: I keep it simple here with salt, pepper, garlic, and ground mustard.
+I keep it simple here with salt, pepper, garlic, and ground mustard.
 Your breakfast will not taste like mustard.
 Ground mustard is a common addition to breakfast casseroles because it adds some sharp flavor with a little depth.

+Like any homemade omelette, frittata recipe, or batch of breakfast egg muffins, you can customize the flavors of this breakfast strata by choosing different add-ins.
 This spinach, garlic, bacon, and parmesan combination is a favorite but if you’re looking for something different, we enjoy this ham & cheese strata too.
 It’s indefinitely loved by family members of all ages.
 Try it with Swiss cheese!

-Start This Spinach & Bacon Breakfast Strata Overnight
+Success Tip: Start Breakfast Strata Overnight

 One defining characteristic of strata is rest time.
 It’s common to prep the casserole the night before so the eggs soak into the bread.
 If you can’t do overnight, as short as 1 hour works in a pinch.
 I always say that strata is so low maintenance that it literally needs a nap.
 Ha!